About the Course

 In 2014, I collaborated with two colleagues to teach a one-time Massive Open Online Course (MOOC) on the Canvas Network.
 Mary Lahman from Manchester University (Indiana), Greg Thompson from BYU in Utah, and I (then at New Mexico State University) designed and presented General Semantics: An Approach to Effective Language Behavior to over 1,300 students from 67 countries.
 As much as possible, the course has been reproduced here on ThisIsNotThat, within certain technical constraints.
 Course administrative content has been deleted.

 Unless specifically designated, no student content submissions, chat transcripts, quizzes, discussions, or any personal identifying information are reproduced here on ThisIsNotThat.

-As of this March 2019 announcement, Instructure (the corporation that previously owned and managed the Canvas Learning Management System) announced their intention to indefinitely maintain the original course so that “all learners and instructors will will continue to have access to all past courses on Canvas.net indefinitely.”
+As of March 2019, Instructure (the corporation that previously owned and managed the Canvas Learning Management System) announced their intention to indefinitely maintain the original course so that “all learners and instructors will will continue to have access to all past courses on Canvas.net indefinitely.”
 You can therefore access the archived version of the original Canvas course at General Semantics: An Approach to Effective Language Behavior.
 If you are one of the 1,300 student who were enrolled in the 2014 course, you can still login and access your own personal content and interactions within the actual Canvas course.